reergymerej/json-schema/README.md

 *Required Properties*

 * **fields** {*object*}
-    fields for each of the fields pairs in the JSON structure the schema describes - The names should match those of the names in the JSON.
+    fields for each of the name/value pairs in the JSON structure - The names should match those of the names in the JSON.
 The values should be <a href="#value-definition">value definitions</a>.

 *Optional Properties*